RQC-HU/sum_dirac_dfcoef/README.md

 - -c, --compress

   Compress output.
-  Display coefficients on one line for each MO.
+  Display coefficients on one line for each kramers pair.
   This options is useful when you want to use the result in a spreadsheet like Microsoft Excel.

 - -t THRESHOLD, --threshold THRESHOLD